MiyamotoAkira/grapqhl-presentation-round1/text-presentation.md

 GraphQL on the other hand is a fixed architecture.
 Things should work in a very specific way.
 You don't have to define it.
 The elements are exactly the same on all GraphQL apis.
 You have a schema that follows a very specific format.
 You always need resolvers.
 You always use POST for everything.
 And the client is the same, doesn't matter how many apis you make: the difference is the information that is passed in the post, and the information that you retrieve; But the format of both is exactly the same.

+Let's gonna see quickly what the running api does

 **run api**

+Let's gonna get all current users, just asking for the id.
+Now for the username.
+Let's add books.
+And now only books that have id 2

 And this, this is what makes GraphQL awesome.
 I  have search capabilities, and some filtering, and can decide what data will come back.
-All in a few lines of code done in a few minutes
+All in a few lines of code done in a few minutes (the original sitting on which I wrote the code that I just copy pasted was 15 minutes.